Meet Your Care Team

 I’m a Psychiatric–Mental Health Nurse Practitioner with a background in emergency medicine and experience providing care in crisis services, outpatient settings, telepsychiatry, and correctional psychiatry.

 Before becoming a PMHNP, I worked for years as an Emergency Department nurse in high-acuity settings (including Level 1 and Level 2 trauma centers) and served as a First Lieutenant in the U.S. Army Reserves, where I helped train and lead medical teams.
 I bring a calm, steady, and practical approach to care, with an emphasis on safety, respect, and cultural humility.
-I also have intermediate conversational/medical Spanish and am a Reiki Level 2 practitioner, which informs my interest in mind-body tools that can complement evidence-based treatment.

 What should a new client know about working with you?